Kutainese language

-Kutai is a Malayic language spoken by 300,000 to 500,000 people.
+Kutai or Kutainese is a Malayic language spoken by 300,000 to 500,000 people.
 It is the native language of the Kutai people, the indigenous ethnic group which lives along the Mahakam River in Borneo, especially in East Kalimantan, Indonesia.
 They are the principal population in the regencies of West Kutai, Kutai Kartanegara, and East Kutai within East Kalimantan province.

 Kutai is part of the local Bornean Malayic languages and is closely related to but distinct from the Banjar language in South Kalimantan, Berau, also spoken in North Kalimantan and to some extent Brunei-Kedayan Malay as well.
 Kutai forms a dialect continuum between the two varieties and all three share similar phonology and vocabulary with each other.

 Dialects

 Kutai, as with many Malay varieties on the island, is a dialect continuum.
 A dialect continuum or dialect chain is a spread of language varieties spoken across some geographical area such that neighbouring varieties differ only slightly, but the differences accumulate over distance so that widely separated varieties are not mutually intelligible.
 There are three principal dialects of Kutai Malay language; all three have partial mutual intelligibility with each other due to the geographical proximity of these dialects.
 The three main dialects are Tenggarong (vkt), Kota Bangun (mqg), and Muara Ancalong (currently does not have its own ISO 639-3 code).

-Despite being commonly viewed as two dialects of the same language, Glottolog classifies Tenggarong and Kota Bangun varieties separately.
+Despite being commonly viewed as two dialects of the same language, Glottolog classifies Tenggarong (including Ancalong) and Kota Bangun varieties separately.
 According to them, Tenggarong Kutai belongs to the Greater Riau-Johoric branch (closer to traditional Malayic languages around South China Sea and the Strait of Malacca), while Kota Bangun Kutai belongs to the East Borneo Malay (closer to Banjarese).